Create a Website: 10 Website Builder Reviewed

-A website builder is a web-based program that allows users to create a website without any prior knowledge of programming or coding.
+A website builder is a web-based program that allows users to create a digital presence without any prior knowledge of programming or coding.
 Through a combination of ready-made templates and a straight-forward, visually-oriented interface (typically drag and drop) pretty much anyone can design a professional-looking site in a relatively short period of time.
 From simple blogs to extensive online shops, the sky is truly the limit.

 - Templates and Designs

 Should you want to create a site using a website builder, you don't need to start from scratch.
 Ready-made templates endow your site with a uniform appearance, making it possible to focus all of your energy on filling your pages with unique content.